 - Poor understanding of competitive landscape.
 You have to get this right.
 You have to.
 First, always have a competition slide.
 Second, know it cold.
 Third, be respectful of any competitor larger than you.
 If you don’t understand the competitive landscape cold, then you don’t really understand the market — or what you are going after.

->> Your job is to pass the 20 minute test. <<
+> Your job is to pass the 20-minute test. <<

 To get a VC to want to invest no later than 20 minutes into the first meeting.
-Anything you do that handicaps a VC getting to a decision in less than 20 minutes dramatically harms your odds of getting funded.
+Anything you do that handicaps a VC getting to a decision in less than 20 minutes dramatically decreases your odds of getting funded.